bu56co-del/monitor/README.md

-# FB Ads Library — Active Count Tracker
+# FB Ads Library — Active Count Tracker.

 Daily snapshot of how many **active ads** a specific Facebook Page is running in Hong Kong, fetched from the official